Fattaa7/RemoteWebControl/README.md

    ```
 - Login to WhatsApp with QR code using your phone.
 - Use the same method for the Google Sheet API in RetroMan.
 No need to get a new key.
+- Keep MiniWhatsApp running on a machine as it acts as a server.
 - Enjoy your new device. 🗿